 To be a Filianist is to try to live in the image of the Seven Janati and inhabit their virtues.
 While most Filianists have a patron Jana they connect to, the goal of a Filianist ideally is to balance these virtues within oneself and society so as one does not become unbalanced.
 For instance many believe we are in an age where the ‘Vikhelic’ (Madria Vicka) principle has overtaken the others, and thus we have more violence in the world than compassion or joy or restraint.
 But when channelled correctly, the virtue of Madria Vicka can be used to help Our Lady’s light shine brightly, so long as it remains in balance with the others.

 Our Lady Herself has been given many names throughout eternity, as has Our Mother.
 Most Filianists refer to the Mother as Mari or Marya; a holy name which has its place in multiple cultures for the Divine Mother, outside of the obvious Virgin Mary of Christianity.
-The most common name for the Holy Daughter in Filianism is Anna, as well as Inanna, Rhi’annë, Hannah, Jana (with a silent J).
+The most sacred name for the Holy Daughter in Filianism is Inanna (distinct from the Sumerian goddess of war), also referred to as Janah (pronounced ‘Yanah’, ‘Anna’ or ‘Hannah’) or Rhi’annë.
 She has also been called Kore, as in ‘maiden’, as well as Zoe by those like myself whose form of Déa has been Sophia.
-Anna often means Grace, though ‘Jana’ also means Gateway, as well as being strikingly similar to the Islamic word for Paradise; Jannah.
+Anna often means Grace and ‘Jana’ also means Gateway, as well as being strikingly similar to the Islamic word for Paradise; Jannah.
+I personally call Her Janah, to allign with our sisters in the Reginite Sophian tradition.
 Whatever Her name or Her image, She is there for those who seek Her.
 The Dark Mother, Déa Mysteria, has no name or form – She Is Who She Is.

 In closing; this blog is simply one Maid’s attempt to log her own journey as a Filianist, to walk in the path of Our Lady and help guide others into the arms of Our Mother.